ojuuji/rb.db/docs/readme.md

 As for now, this `img_url` is the most reliable way to get an image URL for a given `part_num`+`color_id`, so `img_url` in [`part_color_stats`](#part_color_stats) and [`part_stats`](#part_stats) is based on it.

-However note that it includes image URLs of "similar parts" if part does not have image.
+However note that it also includes image URLs of "similar parts" if part does not have image.
 On Rebrickable these images are displayed in inventories with ["Similar Image"](https://rebrickable.com/static/img/overlays/similar.png) overlay and a note in image title saying _"Exact image not available, using similar image from part `<similar_part_num>`"_.

 For [almost](examples/diff_img_in_same_part.txt) all parts their image URLs are the same across all inventories.